devnumber9-coder/SOC-Portfolio/docs/Windows-Authentication-Brute-Force-Detection.md

 ## Conclusion

 This lab demonstrated how to collect Windows authentication logs, simulate brute force activity, and detect patterns using Splunk SIEM.
-The focus was on detection, correlation, and alerting from a SOC analyst perspective.
+The focus was on detection, correlation, and alerting from a analyst perspective.
 The brute force detection logic provides meaningful visibility into authentication anomalies that could indicate credential abuse or account compromise attempts.

 ---